Inflammatory breast cancer (IBC) is an aggressive form of

 Test may include: Biopsy

 (excisional or skin)—a sample of tissue is removed and examined for cancer cells

 PET scanCT scanBone scan

 If cancer is detected, the cancerous tissue will also be tested to look for: Hormone receptorsHER2 gene—suggests an aggressive form of cancer

 is the use of drugs to kill cancer cells.
-It may be given in many forms including pill, injection, and via a catheter.
+It may be given in many forms including pill, injection, and via an IV.
 The drugs travel through the body in the blood, killing mostly cancer cells.
 Some healthy cells are killed as well.
 Chemotherapy drugs for IBC may include:

 There are other factors about your specific type of cancer that can affect treatment such as:

 Hormone receptors—some cancers have hormone receptors attached to them.
 Certain drugs can target these receptors to help control or eliminate the cancer.
 This hormone therapy may include drugs such as: